anyaharter97/notes/git.md

 #### `reset`
 Tread with caution so you don't lose changes forever by accident
 * `git reset --hard HEAD~3` trashes the last three changes forever
+* `git reset --hard commithash` reverts back to the state at this commit (can be used to undo a merge -- use the [`reflog`](git.md#reflog) to find it)
 * `git reset HEAD^` undoes the last committed change but leaves changes as uncommitted (basically undoes the commit but otherwise changes nothing)
+* `git reset --soft HEAD~1` undoes the last committed change but leaves changes as uncommitted (basically undoes the commit but otherwise changes nothing)

 #### `send-email`
 * `git send-email <patch-file>` sends an email with the &lt;patch-file&gt; (interactively requests sendee)